Wills and Trusts in Indiana

 How to Avoid Probate in Indiana

-For example, current Indiana law says that simple estates worth less than $50,000 only require an affidavit.
+Current Indiana law says that simple estates worth less than $50,000 only require an affidavit.
 A will and trust attorney may assist you with submitting this document to the court.
 But you may also wish to have their counsel for more complicated cases.
-Formal probate may involve appointing a personal representative to complete these types of tasks:

 Work with an Experienced Indiana Estate Planning Will and Trust Attorney